I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-For example, if you are joining a small local gym where you might only be one of two personal trainers, you are going to have to adapt to them.
+For example, if you are joining a small local gym where you might only be one of two personal trainers, you must adapt to them.

-In fact, for each interview that you go on, these questions will likely be adapted.
+In fact, for each interview that you go on, these questions will likely be adopted.

-Finally, you probably are not going to get the time to ask all of the questions.
+Finally, you probably will not get the time to ask all the questions.

 So while you have plenty on hand, ask around 5 to 10 that you deem the most important.

 Think about the questions you might be asked

 While it’s a little difficult to guess any of the exact questions you might be asked, especially if it’s your first interview for a personal trainer position, it doesn’t mean you can’t prepare a little.

 Some of the more obvious questions could be:

 - Why do you want to work as a personal trainer in the field of fitness?

 - Why did you choose your specific certification?